NiftyLeague/nifty-fe-monorepo/apps/docs/docs/overview/nfts/nifty-marketplace/items.md

 | -------------------------- | -------------------------- | -------------------------- |
 | ![](/img/items/full/4.gif) | ![](/img/items/full/5.gif) | ![](/img/items/full/3.gif) |

 The initial 6 in-game items are earned via burning [comic pages](./comics).
-These 6 items have some of the highest power-scores in game, granting holders a strong early advantage in games.
+These 6 items are the most exclusive in-game items in Nifty League games.

+Other rare items can be found in lootboxes or won in events in our games like [Nifty Smashers](/docs/overview/games/mobile-games/nifty-smashers).

 ### Wearables